Weezer: SZNZ, touring and "Blue Album" 30th anniversary (2021–2026)

 After delays due to the pandemic, the American leg of the Hella Mega Tour began on July 24, 2021, in Arlington, Texas.
 The European leg saw Weezer, Green Day and Fall Out Boy performing in Austria, Belgium, the Netherlands, England, Ireland, Scotland and France.

-On March 11, 2022, Weezer announced SZNZ, a series of four EPs based on the seasons.
+On March 11, 2022, Weezer announced SZNZ, a series of four albums (originally designated as EPs) based on the seasons.
 The first, SZNZ: Spring, was released on March 20.
 The lead single, "A Little Bit of Love", was released on March 16, and reached No. 1 on the Alternative Airplay chart.
 On June 20, 2022, Weezer appeared on Jimmy Kimmel Live!, debuting "Records", the lead single from SZNZ: Summer, which also reached No. 1 on the Alternative Airplay chart.
 In August, a Broadway Theater residency planned for September 2022 was cancelled due to high expenses and poor ticket sales.

 On September 19, 2022, Weezer performed again under the name Goat Punishment at Troubadour, Hollywood, where they played SZNZ: Winter for the first time.
 They also debuted the single "What Happens After You?" from SZNZ: Autumn, which was released on September 22, 2022.
 "What Happens After You?" was later performed on Jimmy Kimmel Live!.
 On December 9, 2022, Weezer released "I Want a Dog", the lead single from the last EP in the SZNZ series, SZNZ: Winter.
 SZNZ: Winter was released on December 21, 2022, alongside a music video for "Dark Enough To See The Stars".
 In mid-2023, Weezer performed several shows in North America as part of the Indie Rock Road Trip.
 In November 2023, Weezer appeared in the Netflix film Family Switch.

 In June 2024, Weezer began a tour of the UK and Ireland with Smashing Pumpkins.
 Reviewing their performance at the O2 Arena, London, The Guardian wrote: "Thirty years on, Weezer still dole out taut, punchy, witty powerpop with self-effacing elan ...
-They are patently still in love with music."
+They are patently still in love with music".
 In September, Weezer, along with opening acts Dinosaur Jr. and The Flaming Lips, began their Voyage to the Blue Planet tour, in which they performed the Blue Album in its entirety for its 30th anniversary.
 On November 1, Weezer released a "Super Deluxe Edition" of the Blue Album.
 In April 2025, NME reported that Weezer is working on a mockumentary film depicting a rivalry between Weezer and Keanu Reeves's band Dogstar.
+The band co-headlined Riot Fest in September 2025 Chicago along with "Weird Al" Yankovic, Blink-182, Jack White, Green Day, and Idles.
 On October 18 and 19, 2025, Weezer performed at the When We Were Young festival in Las Vegas.